hate-alert/Hate-Speech-Reading-List/README.md

 <!--- [![forthebadge](https://forthebadge.com/images/badges/powered-by-responsibility.svg)](https://forthebadge.com) --->

 # Reading List for Hate Speech Research
 A reading list of relevant research papers on Hate speech and related issues.
+This list is maintained by [Binny Mathew](https://binny-mathew.github.io) and [Punyajoy Saha](https://punyajoy.github.io), at [CNeRG Lab](http://www.cnergres.iitkgp.ac.in/), [IIT Kharagpur](http://www.iitkgp.ac.in)

   In the past few years we have witnessed an increase in the number of hate speech incidents world wide.
 While there is a rich literature in the social sciences, the research on the computational aspects have just started.
 This list is an effort to create a *one stop comprehensive* guide for all research related to Hate Speech.
 The list is still incomplete and the categorization might be inappropriate.

  We will keep adding papers and improving the list.
-Any suggestions are welcome!
+Any suggestions are super welcome :smile:

 ## <a name='TOC'>Table of Contents</a>